 When you apply you will need to submit proof that you meet the following admission requirements.

 - Bachelor’s Degree - A Baccalaureate degree in Child and Youth Care, Education, Nursing, Occupational Therapy, Psychology, or Social Work from a recognized post-secondary institution.
+Please submit proof of degree completion directly to Admissions Department.
 Other degrees and experience in a helping role may be considered; check with the Program Leader for determination.

-- Resume - Resume listing work and volunteer experience.
+- Resume - Please forward resume listing work and volunteer experience to Program Leader.

-- Statement of Intention - Submission of a 400-500 word statement outlining career goals and motivation for entering the program.
+- Statement of Intention - Submission of a 400-500 word statement to the Program Leader outlining career goals and motivation for entering the program.

 Our Teaching Staff